CraftAcademyLabs/ca_course_v2/week_03/material/02_weather_app/04_geolocation_and_fetching_data.md

 this.setState({ location: {city: city, temp: temp} })
 ```

-But let's refactor this to be more readable as well as making it more efficient to add additional data in the future:
+This will work, but let's refactor this to be more readable as well as making it more efficient to add additional data to the state in the future:

 **image: geolocation_and_fetching_data_03**